jamesw343/WHMCS-PayPalBillingAgreements/README.md

 - Does not support e-checks (or rather, the addon will mark the invoice as PAID instantly regardless of whether the e-check clears).
 Recommended to disable accepting e-checks on your PayPal account to avoid this.
 - Does not currently email a user when a PayPal billing agreement charge attempt fails
 - Does not have support for shipping addresses when submitting a payment, making you ineligible for PayPal seller protection
-- If you do not setup the IPN, the addon will not know if a user cancels his/her billing agreement from PayPal
 - No auto-installation
 - No ability to manage a customer's billing agreement settings through the admin area